By Ebony Bomani

-The way our curls, coils & tight textures grow from our scalps make our hair frame our heads like a glorious halo.
-As some curl types get longer gravity gives it hang time, and the shape disappears.
+The way our voluminous curls, coils & tight textures grow from our scalps make our hair frame our heads like a glorious halo.
+As some curl pattern types get longer gravity gives it hang time, and the shape disappears.
 Part of the fun of having big hair is having the freedom and curl-fidence to rock shapes that give our natural hair texture the extra boost that it needs and the volume it craves.
-Don't be afraid to explore!
+Don't be afraid to explore when it comes to your hair goals!